arn-ob/phpAPI/readme.txt

 mobile
 aprt_id

 This is the peramiter of form-data.
-So here file = the image file name = name of the file including ext.
+So here, file = the image file name = name of the file including ext.
 Like: user1.jpg.
 Without extention the file will not be desplayed.
 Must be send the ext from 		client end where = where to upload the file.
 Here two option